How do you enable your firm to change continually in the post-COVID world?

 It could be either based at the head office – or virtual.
 The most extreme version of a Virtual PMO (CMO) does not employ staff.
 It uses an online repository for project, programme (related projects) and portfolio management processes, and training.
 It can help firms make the first step into managing change on an ongoing basis, with consistency.
 In addition, it is a low-cost option to implement, run.
 You can run any PMO with existing office software (Microsoft or other) if you want.

 Ultimately, success will depend on the cultural change needed.
-Business units and departments staff must work together to make the transition from a business-as-usual to change-ready organisation.
+Business units and departments staff must work together to make the transition from a business-as-usual to a change-ready organisation.
 To make this work, you need mutual respect and trust across the firm.

 Perhaps the first step now for financial firms (larger banks in particular) is to replace the old business mantra ‘Grow or Die’ with a new one: ‘Change or Die’.
 Change may still mean growth for smaller banks and other institutions.
 Bearing in mind that, when approached wrong, growth can destroy value – and make climate change worse.